 If you’re stuck trying to figure out how to best deliver your content each week, check out these next few examples for some inspiration.

-For those still on the fence with reading this article, Neil provides a short teaser with a link to read the article afterwards.
+For those still on the fence with reading this article, Neil provides a short teaser (taken from the first three sentences of his article) with a link to read the article afterwards.

 This gives his subscribers three opportunities to check out Neil’s latest article.